 The night roars.
 Curfews and last calls are imposed on nightlife.
 Trying to control it, to silence it.
 And through this constriction, in darkness, the essential, innate noises power through.
 Taking a stand for their right to exist.

 The night is work.
 Day workers rarely think of those that make their day smoother.
 Night workers who make sure a pressing capitalist system doesn’t collapse on its feet.
 The day is the main show, the night is the stage that sustains it.

 The night is art.
 From Lee Krasner’s insomnia-induced paintings to Pablo Picasso’s late night painting habits, the night has been very present in art-making since its very beginning.
 One could say even dating back to the cave paintings that elude the sun by living in eternal darkness.
 The night is not pitch black.

-The third curatorial project of Othergrounds, Shadow Came Before The Sun, will take place at Kunstquartier Bethanien Projektraum in Berlin in July 2021.
+The third curatorial project of Othergrounds, Shadow Came Before The Sun, will take place at Kunstquartier Bethanien Projektraum in Berlin July 16 - August 1, 2021.